MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-egnyte-step1-connect.md

 ## Request rate limit increase

 Your new Egnyte application lets you connect to your Egnyte account.
 However, it will likely not let you migrate content to Microsoft 365 due to the limits Egnyte imposes on new applications.
-You need to contact Egnyte support a request a rate limit increase for your application.  [**Contact Egnyte**](https://developers.egnyte.com/contact)
+Contact Egnyte support to request a rate limit increase for your application.  [**Contact Egnyte support**](https://developers.egnyte.com/contact)

 **Sample email:**

    **Subject:**  Egnyte connection</br>
-   **Text:**     I would like the user rate limties increase for my application [enter application name] to x calls per second and y calls per day.
+   **Text:**     I would like the user rate limits increase for my application [enter application name] to x calls per second and y calls per day.